 Health benefits and Medicinal uses of Jasmine (Jasminum sambac)

-The Arabian jasmine is considered an antiseptic, emollient (softens and soothes the skin), tonic and thermogenic (increases heat in the body).
-All parts of the plant – leaf, stem, bark and roots possess medicinal properties.
-The plant extract contains resin, salicylic acid, alkaloids, glycoside, flavanoid, terpines, and tannin.
-The jasmine plant also possesses anti-inflammatory, anti-microbial, antioxidant, antibacterial and antifungal properties.
-According to webmd, “Jasmine has been used for liver disease (hepatitis), liver pain due to cirrhosis, and abdominal pain due to severe diarrhea (dysentery)…. and in cancer treatment.”
+The Arabian jasmine is considered an antiseptic, emollient (softens and soothes the skin), tonic, and thermogenic (increases heat in the body).
+All parts of the plant – leaf, stem, bark, and roots possess medicinal properties.
+The plant extract contains resin, salicylic acid, alkaloids, glycoside, flavanoid, terpenes, and tannin.
+The jasmine plant also possesses anti-inflammatory, anti-microbial, antioxidant, antibacterial, and antifungal properties.
+According to WebMD, “Jasmine has been used for liver disease (hepatitis), liver pain due to cirrhosis, and abdominal pain due to severe diarrhea (dysentery)…. and in cancer treatment.”

 The Jasminum sambac flower is used for removing intestinal worms and is also used for jaundice and venereal diseases.
-The flower buds are useful in treating ulcers, vesicles, boils, skin diseases and eye disorders.
-Leaves and flowers of Jasminum sambac possesses antipyretic and decongestant activity where as its roots are analgesic in nature.
-Jasmine is used to add fragrance to creams, lotions, and perfumes.
+The flower buds are useful in treating ulcers, vesicles, boils, skin diseases, and eye disorders.
+Leaves and flowers of Jasminum sambac possess antipyretic and decongestant activity whereas its roots are analgesic in nature.
+Jasmine is used to adding fragrance to creams, lotions, and perfumes.